Secure the Windows boot process

 Figure 2 illustrates the Measured Boot and remote attestation process.

-Windows includes the application programming interfaces to support Measured Boot, but you'll need non-Microsoft tools to implement a remote attestation client and trusted attestation server to take advantage of it.
+Windows includes the application programming interfaces to support Measured Boot.
+However, to take advanted of it, you need non-Microsoft tools to implement a remote attestation client and trusted attestation server.
 For example, see the following tools from Microsoft Research: